Galileo88/Galileos-Planet-Pack/README.md

 ## Optional Mods

-1. Install the mods of your choice – Final Frontier, Kerbal Konstructs, KSC Switcher, Texture Replacer – by copying [GPP Download]\Optional Mods\GPP_[mod name]\ to [KSP]\GameData\.
+1. Install the mods of your choice – Final Frontier, KSC Switcher, Texture Replacer – by copying [GPP Download]\Optional Mods\GPP_[mod name]\ to [KSP]\GameData\.

+## KSC ++

+1. For an extension to the Kerbal Space Center, (fuel tanks, roads, cars, trees, the whole shebang), go to [GPP Download]\Optional Mods\KSCPlusPlus\ and copy this folder to [KSP]\GameData\.

+2. To enable the improved KSC, the third-party mod [KK (Kerbal Konstructs)](https://github.com/GER-Space/Kerbal-Konstructs/releases) must be downloaded and installed.

+## Clouds, Aurorae and Shadows

-2. For clouds, aurorae and shadows, go to [GPP Download]\Optional Mods\GPP_Clouds\ and select either High-res or Low-res.
+1. For clouds, aurorae and shadows, go to [GPP Download]\Optional Mods\GPP_Clouds\ and select either High-res or Low-res.
 Drill down further until you get to a second GPP_Clouds\ folder.
 Copy this folder to [KSP]\GameData\GPP\.

-3. To enable the visual effects in step 2, the third-party mod [EVE (Environmental Visual Enhancements)](https://github.com/WazWaz/EnvironmentalVisualEnhancements/releases) must be downloaded and installed.
+2. To enable the visual effects, the third-party mod [EVE (Environmental Visual Enhancements)](https://github.com/WazWaz/EnvironmentalVisualEnhancements/releases) must be downloaded and installed.
 You require only the small file, not the large one with “Configs” in its name (GPP comes with its own configs).

 ## Scatterer